8 Ways to Label your Quilts – and why you should!

 quilt label ideas

-What is a Quilt Label?
+What Is a Quilt Label?

 It can be as simple as quick, hand-written information placed directly on the back of the quilt to an elaborate printed label sewn in place.

-Reasons to Label your Quilts
+Reasons to Label Your Quilts

 Imagine future generations using your quilt decades from now.